 Expatriate Translation Services for Immigration

-On the other hand, Apostille translation services and certified translation services for immigration are also needed by Americans who relocate to live in other countries, and also known as expatriates (aka ex-pats).
+On the other hand, Apostille translation services and certified translation services for immigration are also needed by those applying for birthright citizenship, dual citizenship and dual nationality, as well as by Americans who relocate to live in other countries, and also known as expatriates (aka ex-pats).

 Certified translations of public documents for use in the United States and abroad include: birth certificates, death certificates, marriage certificates, academic records and other documents.